coder/aicommit/README.md

 in which case it will only generate a message for the old commit and not modify the repository to prevent havoc in your git history.

+## Style Guide

+`aicommit` will read the `COMMITS.md` file in the root of the repository to determine the style guide.
+It is optional, but if it exists, it will be followed even if the rules there diverge from the norm.